TaskWeb: Selecting Better Source Tasks for Multi-task NLP: Experiments and Results

-Finally, we consider the case where \data scores for the target task are available. \textbf{\data} selects the five highest scoring source tasks for each target in terms of pairwise transfer.
-We similarly train T5-3B on samples from these tasks.
+Finally, we consider the case where \textbf{\data} scores for the target task are available and select the five highest-scoring source tasks for each target.
+We train T5-3B on samples from these tasks.

-\paragraph{Training setup.} Given a target task $t$ and a task selection method, we first select the five highest-scoring source tasks $s_{1}, ..., s_{5}$ for $t$.
-We then randomly sample 2,000 prompted examples from each task, resulting in a small training set of 10,000 examples total.
-For our T5 baseline, we select 21 tasks except the target and similarly sample 2,000 examples from each task.
-We finetune our models on this multi-task training set for five epochs.
+\paragraph{Training Setup.} Given a target task $t$ and a task selection method, we first select the five highest-scoring source tasks $s_{1}, ..., s_{5}$ for $t$.
+We then randomly sample 2,000 prompted examples from each task and randomly shuffle all examples to create a multitask training set.
+For the T5-3B most similar baseline, we sample 10,000 examples of the similar task in the same category in order to ensure that the size of the training set is the same as the size of the multitask training sets in our other experiments.
+Meanwhile, for the T5-3B + all tasks baseline, we select 21 tasks except the target and use 2,000 examples from each task.
+We provide more training details in the appendix.

-Noting that it is costly to compute pairwise transfer scores as language models get larger, we use scores from T5-large whenever pairwise transfer scores are needed.
-This is based on our previous observation that models with similar architectures and adaptation methods share more similar transferabilities (Section \ref{sec:pairwise_results}).
-We hypothesize that T5-large is big enough to learn the complexities of the source tasks in our setup and represent their transferabilities to the target tasks---this is supported by how both our T5-large transfers and T5-3B expert models in \citet{DBLP:journals/corr/abs-2302-03202} found CosmosQA and SocialIQA to be greatly beneficial source tasks.
+As it is costly to compute pairwise transfer scores with bigger language models, we use \data scores from T5-large.
+This is based on our observation that models with similar architectures and adaptation methods share more similar transferabilities (Section \ref{sec:pairwise_results}).
+We hypothesize that T5-large can learn the complexities of our source tasks and represent their transferabilities---this is supported by how both our T5-large transfers and T5-3B expert models in \citet{DBLP:journals/corr/abs-2302-03202} found CosmosQA and SocialIQA to be great source tasks.